tibbben/geospatial-visualization/syllabus.md

 -   Understand how cartographic elements come together in a map to tell stories.

 >  Practical Objectives:

-[//]: # (move presentations to midterm??
-1 credit students come back for that one class??)

 -   Provide criticism to all class projects produced by the students.
 -   Use criticism to improve final project within a given time.